Wilson Fonseca

-Wilson Dias da Fonseca (17 November 1912 – 24 March 2002) was a Brazilian maestro, composer, conductor and writer.
+Wilson Dias da Fonseca, Wilson Fonseca or Maestro Isoca (17 November 1912 – 24 March 2002) was a Brazilian maestro, composer, conductor and writer.
 He was born in Santarém, Pará, and died in Belém, aged 89.
+He was particularly known for his support of Amazonian culture and history, his founding of the Paraense Academy of Music, and his membership in the Paraense Academy of Letters.

+He composed over 1,600 songs, many inspired by folk themes and the natural beauty of his home state.
+In 1994, a music school in the city of Santarém was named after him.